Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Health Cloud is not:

 • An EHR.
-It doesn't replace Epic.
+It does not replace Epic.
 It complements EHR data with CRM-style relationship management.

 • A clinical decision support system.
 Diagnoses live in the EHR.